connorp/streetscape/README.md

 ### Sharpen the Research Question

 - [ ] Define the treatment
-- [ ] Define the outcome variables to use
+- [X] Define the outcome variables to use
-- [ ] Characterize its economic significance.
+- [X] Characterize its economic significance.
 Why is this more than just a policy evaluation?
+	- _spatial equilibrium_
 	- Amenity valuation/capitalization into housing prices
 	- Distributional analysis: who benefits and who loses
-	- Welfare analysis?
-Do I have enough data for that?

 ### Develop the Analytic Strategy

-- [ ] Define the unit of analysis
+- [X] Define the unit of analysis
 - [ ] Understand the available power
 	- Is there enough useable projects in the ATP program?
 	- Are there [other programs](https://docs.google.com/spreadsheets/d/1TxLO-5f8JYMfYBA36-aJs-UnfBgDcFMiNtmClkDimLU/edit#gid=0) that can be used or combined for the same set of projects?